HHS/TANF-app/docs/Product-Strategy/Roadmap-and-Backlog.md

 ## Release 1 (fka OFA MVP) Scope
 Value Delivered: ACF employees can use a secure method to log into the system; this would require a PIV card.

 Our first release to production will include the functionality built for ATO (above) and also include a secure way for ACF employees to access the system, we're currently looking into integrating with HHS AMS/ACF AMS or additional options within login.gov.
-It is important these measures are put into place before production data is uploaded to the system.
+It is important these measures are put into place before sensitive production data is uploaded to the system.

 The team is also investigating options for optimizing permission management and strategy as a part of this release.
 | Outcome | Status |